 GUELPH, Ont. – The Gryphons men's basketball team is heading to the OUA quarterfinals.
 On Wednesday night (Feb.
-18) at the Guelph Gryphons Athletics Centre, the Gryphons opened up the 2026 Wilson Cup playoffs with a thrilling, 82-76, victory over the Windsor Lancers in matchup between the No. 8 and No. 9-seeds in the 12-team OUA playoffs.
+18) at the Guelph Gryphons Athletics Centre, the Gryphons opened up the 2026 Wilson Cup playoffs with a thrilling, 82-76, home victory over the Windsor Lancers in a matchup between the No. 8 and No. 9-seeds in the 12-team OUA playoffs.
 The Gryphons used a 15-0 run in the 4th quarter pull away from the Lancers down the stretch in a contest that marked Guelph's first home playoff game since the 2008-09 season.
-With the win, the Gryphons advance to the weekend, where they will head to the Mattamy Athletic Centre in Toronto the face the OUA's top-seeded TMU Bold in an OUA quarterfinal matchup on Saturday night (Feb.
-21).
+With the win, the Gryphons advance to the weekend and will head to the Mattamy Athletic Centre in Toronto to face the OUA's top-seeded TMU Bold on Saturday night (Feb.
+21) in an OUA quarterfinal matchup.

 Eric Armstrong.
-The New Hamburg, Ontario native entered the second half with just 4 points, but would explode in the second half for 24 points.
+The New Hamburg, Ontario native entered the second half with just 4 points, but exploded in the second half for 24 points.
 With the Gryphons trailing the Lancers 65-62 early in the 4th quarter, Armstrong drove to the rim, drawing contact, and getting the basket to fall, before making the free throw to complete the three-point play to tie the game at 65-65.
-That play would mark the start of a 12-0 run from the Gryphons, with a
+That play would mark the start of a 15-0 run from the Gryphons.
+A

 Amare Hamilton three-pointer capped the run, with Guelph suddenly leading the Lancers, 77-65.